USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_intel_support_nc4.md

 ### Install CMAQ

-Edit the script to specify the correct local paths for HOME and openmpi and then run
+Edit the script to specify the correct local paths for HOME and mpirun and then run

 ```
 ./intel_2024_install_cmaq55_cb6r5_m3dry.csh